-This bacon cheeseburger soup recipe is perfect to warm up with during the colder months while still enjoying a summer favorite.
+This bacon cheeseburger soup recipe is perfect to warm up with during the colder months while still enjoying favorite summer flavors.

 While a bread bowl makes this bacon cheeseburger soup even better, it’s also great just in a bowl.